nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * Type the following find command into the text field.<br>
       `find John`
     * Press enter.
-    * Expected: The Date with name in the find command.
+    * Expected: The date with specified name shown.

-1. Finding Dates by multiple names
+2. Finding Dates by multiple names
     * Type the following find command into the text field.<br>
       `find John Cleon`
     * Press enter.
-    * Expected: The Dates with names in the find command.
+    * Expected: The dates with the specified names shown.

-1. Listing all Dates
+3. Listing all Dates
     * Type the following list command into the text field.<br>
       `list`
     * Press enter.
-    * Expected: The GUI shows all Dates in LoveBook.
+    * Expected: The GUI shows all dates in LoveBook.

 ### Filtering Dates

 1. Filtering Dates by metric (e.g. name, age, height)
     * Type the following filter command into the text field.<br>
-      `filter age/John`
+      `filter age/19`
     * Press enter.
-    * Expected: The GUI shows the Dates with age in the filter command.
+    * Expected: The GUI shows all dates with age 19 in LoveBook.

 ### Finding a Blind Date

-1. Finding a Blind Date
+1. Finding a Blind Date [Ensure that you have added at least 1 Date]
-    * Type the following random command into the text field.<br>
+    * Type the following command into the text field.<br>
       `blindDate`
     * Press enter.
     * Expected: The GUI shows a blind date in LoveBook.